 Meet Our Hand and Wrist Surgeons

-Trinity Health has two highly experienced hand surgeons on staff trained extensively to diagnose and repair injuries, disorders, and diseases related to the forearm, wrist, and hand.
-Dr. Daniel Williams and Dr. Blendi Cumani have been providing exceptional care for nearly 10 years for forearm, wrist, or hand conditions.
-They have received advanced training in conditions affecting the hands and wrists, including:
+Trinity Health has a highly experienced hand surgeon on staff trained extensively to diagnose and repair injuries, disorders, and diseases related to the forearm, wrist, and hand.
+Dr. Blendi Cumani have been providing exceptional care for over 10 years for forearm, wrist, or hand conditions and has received advanced training in conditions affecting the hands and wrists, including:

 - Bone spurs

 - Fractures of the forearm, wrist, and hand